Valhalla-Development/Snatchr/README.md

 - [Rust](https://www.rust-lang.org/) for the blazing-fast and memory-safe foundation
 - All contributors who help improve this project

+## 🚀 What's Next?

+We're constantly working to make Snatchr even better!
+Here's what we're cooking up:

+### 🎯 Upcoming Features
+- **🆔 Video ID Integration** - Replace job IDs with actual YouTube video IDs for better tracking and caching
+- **💾 Smart Caching System** - Cache downloaded videos to avoid re-downloading the same content
+- **🌐 Multi-Platform Support** - Support for more video platforms beyond YouTube

+### 🤝 Community Ideas
+Have a feature request or idea?
+We'd love to hear it!
+Open an issue or join our [Discord](https://discord.gg/Q3ZhdRJ) to discuss.

+---

 ## 📬 Support & Community

 Got questions or need help?
 Join our [Discord server](https://discord.gg/Q3ZhdRJ) for support and to connect with other bot developers!